(Updated in December/2023)

-And, finally, the access from the Paineiras Visitors Center is the cheapest of all.
-However, the trip up/from there will be on your own.
+And, finally, access from the Paineiras Visitors Center is the cheapest of all.
+However, the trip up/down from there will be on your own.

 During the low season, there are discounts for the tickets.
 In order to organise your visit for the low season it is always good to check the attraction’s calendar.
 Of course, during the school holidays and school vacations, the full rate applies.

 There is no cost reduction for students.
-Children up to 4 years of age are entitled to gratuity.
-Elderly (Brazilian or international residents) and children from 5 years old pay a reduced rate, as long as they present an official document with a photo.
+Children up to 4 years of age can go for free Elderly (Brazilian or international residents) and children from 5 years old pay a reduced rate, as long as they present an official document with a photo.

 Rio de Janeiro and its many leisure options

-And if you liked this post and want to know more about tourism in Rio de Janeiro, be assured that there are many other activities to enjoy in the Marvellous City.
+And if you liked this post and want to know more about tourism in Rio de Janeiro, be assured that there are many other activities to enjoy in this Marvelous City.
 I have much more to tell you about this beautiful place, which I call home.